 Nate also completed a CPE unit in the psychiatric unit of a community hospital, and previously served as a pastoral assistant at Hope United Church of Christ in Alexandria, VA while working as a residential care provider, a foster care worker, a job coach for folks with different abilities, and a church planter for a spell.
 Nate was ordained in the Old Catholic tradition and is now licensed in the United Church of Christ while completing the Privilege of Call process.

 Nate lifts weights, writes music, and reads dead languages for fun when not working.
-Nate lives with his husband Michael and their Pembroke Welsh Corgi, Calvin, in Lexington, KY, where Michael will be going to the University of Kentucky in the fall of 2017 to pursue his PhD in School Psychology.
+Nate lives with his husband Michael and their Pembroke Welsh Corgi, Calvin, in Lexington, KY, where Michael is completing his Ed.S. degree in School Psychology.
+Nate will be beginning an MA in Classics in the fall of 2018 as well.

 DISCLAIMER: This site is my personal site and my views do not necessarily represent the views of my congregation or association.